-I just dug this out again, for my 9-yr-old.
-Yeah, he can’t quite tie a shoelace yet.
+Up until last week, my ten-year-old couldn’t quite tie a shoelace.
 These days you can easily get away with it, because apart from walking boots, most kids’ shoes don’t have laces.
+But his new school shoes have laces.
+So it’s time for us to get this sorted.

 I enjoy teaching, but there is this thing called “Expert-Induced Amnesia“.
 It’s about that skill you’ve had for so long, you don’t know how you do it.
 When you try to teach it to other people, you struggle.
 As a parent, I’ve been starkly reminded of this in two examples: One is riding a bike, and the other is tying your shoelaces.